Sachith Pathirana: International career

 He made his One Day International (ODI) debut for Sri Lanka against Pakistan on 15 July 2015.
 He took 2 wickets for 54 runs.
 Together with Dinesh Chandimal, they put on a 50-run partnership, which helped Sri Lanka to win the match.
 Pathirana scored 33 runs in his first match.

 He made his Twenty20 International (T20I) debut for Sri Lanka against Australia on 6 September 2016.

 Pathirana scored his maiden ODI fifty on 10 February 2017 against South Africa at Centurion.
 However, his score was not enough for the team's victory and Sri Lanka lost the match by 88 runs and also the series 5–0.

 Coaching career

 Pathirana was appointed player-cum head coach of Badureliya Sports Club in 2018.
 In September 2019, he was appointed as spin bowling coach of Sri Lanka U-19 team.

+He has been coaching in English cricket circuits since 2019.